hydeenoble/mb-take-home/README.md

    npx sst dev
    ```

-> NOTE
-> Before testing, you need to manage the DB migrations with the commands before (You only need to run it only once except there are changes to the migration)
+> **NOTE**: Before testing, you need to manage the DB migrations with the commands below (You only need to run it only once except there are changes to the migration)

 5. Generate a migration